U65535F/FileDeleter/README.md

 ## HOW TO USE

-Run FileDeleterUI as administrator.
+1. Run FileDeleterUI as administrator.
-Click "Driver Setup"
+2. Click "Driver Setup"
-Click "Install driver" and select FileDeleter.sys, from the same directory of FileDeleterUI Click "Start driver"
+3. Click "Install driver" and select FileDeleter.sys, from the same directory of FileDeleterUI
+4. Click "Start driver"
-Close the window of Driver Setup
+5. Close the window of Driver Setup
-Have fun
+6. Have fun

 ## WARNINGS

-This tool was written for Windows 10 but it might also work for Windows 8 and Windows 11 It never works on Windows 7 tho
+This tool was originally written for Windows 10, chances are it might also work for Windows 8 and Windows 11.
+It nevers works on Windows 7 though.

-I tested this tool A LOT both ON MY REAL PC and on a VM, and nothing bad happened.
+This tool was tested A LOT both ON REAL PC and on a VM, and nothing bad happened.
-But it is NOT FULLY TESTED, meaning that I don't know if this tool might cause damage to the disk on unknown circumstances.
+But it was NOT FULLY TESTED, meaning that it is unknown if this tool might cause damage to the disk on unknown circumstances.
-Gabrik is not responsible if you corrupt your disk by using this tool.
+The developers are not responsible for any corruption/damage caused by using this tool.
 This shouldn't happen anyway.
-If you get a BSOD when trying to delete files, you better remove this from your computer and never install it again
+If you get a BSOD when trying to delete files, you better remove this from your computer and never install it again.

 This tool can be useful for removing malwares.
 This tool can be fun because you can empty System32 while windows is running (in a VM please!)